kingzamzon/docs/docs/sdk/access-control/encryption.md

   {
     accessControlConditions,
     authSig,
-    chain: 'ethereum',
+    chain: "ethereum",
-    dataToEncrypt: 'this is a secret message',
+    dataToEncrypt: "this is a secret message",
   },
-  litNodeClient,
+  litNodeClient
 );
 ```